 Her work has also been included in exhibitions at Exit Art (NYC), La Box at les Écoles Nationale Supérieures D’art (France), Claremorris Gallery (Ireland), Root Division (San Francisco), Kristi Engle (Los Angeles), Public Pool (Detroit), and in Chicago at Columbia College, Johalla Projects, and Gallery 400 among others.
-She has been commissioned to create interactive, environmentally-engaged public art projects locations such as Chicago's Millennium Park for the Art Institute of Chicago, The Lincoln Park Conservatory glasshouse for Experimental Sound Studio, Philadelphia's Fairmount Park, the Louisville Riverwalk and a tropical forest in Nosara, Costa Rica.
+She has been commissioned to create interactive, environmentally-engaged public art projects locations such as Chicago's Millennium Park for the Art Institute of Chicago, The Lincoln Park Conservatory fern room for Experimental Sound Studio, Philadelphia's Fairmount Park, a desert in Arizona, the Louisville Riverwalk and a tropical forest in Nosara, Costa Rica.